goldener-data/any-gold/README.md

 # any-gold

-Have you already been in a situation where you wanted to experiment with a new dataset and wasted few hours of your time before even having access to the data?
-We did and we truely believe that it should not be like that anymore.
+Have you ever been in a situation where you wanted to experiment with a new dataset and wasted a few hours of your time before even having access to the data?
+We did, and we truly believe that it should not be like that anymore.

-Any Gold is thus comprehensive collection of custom PyTorch Dataset implementations for publicly available datasets across various modalities.
+Any Gold is thus a comprehensive collection of custom PyTorch Dataset implementations for publicly available datasets across various modalities.

 ## Purpose